benhoyt/scandir/README.md

 scandir is intended to work on Python 2.6+ and Python 3.2+ (and it has been tested on those versions).

+Note that this module is currently beta software -- working and used to some extent, and more than a proof-of-concept, but not battle-tested or extremely widely used.
+It's my hope that scandir will be included in Python 3.5 as `os.scandir()`.

 Background
 ----------